 Please also visit our comparison of the current G8x8 with the first one of 2008!

 This site collects information about the development of the G8x8 territories.
 These are the eight most productive states, provinces, prefectures, laender, oblasts, or other first-level administrative regions within the eight top GDP countries of the world.
 For country comparison, we use GDP data of the World Bank, based on US dollars.
 For comparison within each country, we use GDP data of the national statistics offices, based on the national currencies.
 There is some fluctuation within the G8x8 from year to year.
-For the purpose of continuity, we update the composition of G8x8 only once in a few years or when major changes occur.
+For the purpose of continuity, we update the composition of G8x8 only once every eight years.
+Our first G8x8 chessboard was compiled in 2008, the current one is based on 2016 data, and we expect to update again in 2024.

 The percentage a territory takes in the national GDP is shown in brackets [%].